s60sc/ESP32-CAM_MJPEG2SD/README.md

 Files uploaded by FTP or downloaded from browser are optionally converted to AVI format to allow recordings to replay at correct frame rate on media players, including the audio if available.

+ This [instructable](https://www.instructables.com/How-to-Make-a-WiFi-Security-Camera-ESP32-CAM-DIY-R/) by [Max Imagination](https://www.instructables.com/member/Max+Imagination/) shows how build a WiFi Security Camera using this code.

 ## Purpose
 The MJPEG format contains the original JPEG images but displays them as a video.
 MJPEG playback is not inherently rate controlled, but the app attempts to play back at the MJPEG recording rate.
 MJPEG files can also be played on video apps or converted into rate controlled AVI or MKV files etc.